tgrecojs/logseq/pages/Powerbox Pattern.md

 		- New capabilities may be needed
 		- object continues, capabilities
 	- ### The Role of the Powerbox in Delegating Authority
+		- A Powerbox is an object with extensive authority.
-	- The powerbox itself must have extensive authority.
+		- The powerbox itself **must have extensive authority.**
 			- As a minimum it must hold all the authority that any of the applications it might service might need.
 The powerbox then dynamically doles out these authorities based on POLA, to the actual instantiated application.
-	- A Powerbox is an object with extensive authority.
 			- The powerbox even negotiates with the user on the application’s behalf for additional authorities if the application finds itself unable to fulfill its obligations without more powers.
 - ## Powerbox Construction
 	- Modules in a powerbox
 		- `powerbox`